 Notice that your weaving is done for you at the bottom.
 At the bottom, you just go around the next available nails.
 Your bottom and top should mirror each other.

-> Remember, weaving always is smaller off the loom.
+Remember, weaving always is smaller off the loom.
 For this reason, it is important to maintain an even snug tension.
-Also, a metal hair comb comes in handy in aligning the weaving.
+Also, a pick or comb of some sort comes in handy in aligning the weaving.
 You want to keep your weaving even.

-> Step 5-What to do when the weaving widens
+Step 5-What to do when the weaving widens

 - Depending on the size of your loom, you may have to weave across in sections a few at a time until you reach the nail.
 Just remember the strand you went under on the last row, you go over in this row.
 As you pull your yarn across, keep the working end on the bottom so you don’t twist your yarn.
 The strands (warp) you need to go under are usually positioned lower than their neighbors.